weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 </details>

-### Performance and resource considerations & limitations
+### Performance considerations

-The pagination implementation is an offset-based implementation, not a cursor-based implementation.
+Pagination is not a cursor-based implementation.
 This has the following implications:

-- The cost of retrieving one further page is higher than that of the last.
-Effectively when searching for search results 91-100, Weaviate will internally retrieve 100 search results and discard results 0-90 before serving them to the user.
-This effect is amplified if running in a multi-shard setup, where each shard would retrieve 100 results, then the results aggregated and ultimately cut off.
-So in a 10-shard setup asking for results 91-100 Weaviate will effectively have to retrieve 1000 results (100 per shard) and discard 990 of them before serving.
-This means, high page numbers lead to longer response times and more load on the machine/cluster.
-- Due to the increasing cost of each page outlined above, there is a limit to how many objects can be retrieved using pagination.
-By default setting the sum of `offset` and `limit` to higher than 10,000 objects, will lead to an error.
-If you must retrieve more than 10,000 objects, you can increase this limit by setting the environment variable `QUERY_MAXIMUM_RESULTS=<desired-value>`.
-Warning: Setting this to arbitrarily high values can make the memory consumption of a single query explode and single queries can slow down the entire cluster.
-We recommend setting this value to the lowest possible value that does not interfere with your users' expectations.
-- The pagination setup is not stateful.
-If the database state has changed between retrieving two pages there is no guarantee that your pages cover all results.
-If no writes happened, then pagination can be used to retrieve all possible within the maximum limit.
-This means asking for a single page of 10,000 objects will lead to the same results overall as asking for 100 pages of 100 results.
+- **Response time and system load increase as the number of pages grows**.
+As the offset grows, each additional page request requires a new, larger call against your collection.
+For example, if your `offset` and `limit` specify results from 21-30, Weaviate retrieves 30 objects and drops the first 20.
+On the next call, Weaviate retrieves 40 objects and drops the first 30.
+- **Resource requirements are amplified in multi-shard configurations.** Each shard retrieves a full list of objects.
+Each shard also drops the objects before the offset.
+If you have 10 shards configured and ask for results 91-100, Weaviate retrieves 1000 objects (100 per shard) and drops 990 of them.
+- **The number of objects you can retrieve is limited**.
+A single query returns up to `QUERY_MAXIMUM_RESULTS`.
+If the sum of `offset` and `limit` exceeds `QUERY_MAXIMUM_RESULTS`, Weaviate returns an error.
+To change the limit, edit the `QUERY_MAXIMUM_RESULTS` environment variable.
+If you increase `QUERY_MAXIMUM_RESULTS`, use the lowest value possible to avoid performance problems.
+ - **Pagination is not stateful**.
+If the database state changes between calls, your pages might miss results.
+An insertion or a deletion will change the object count.
+An update could change object order.
+However, if there are no writes the overall results set is the same if you retrieve a large single page or many smaller ones.

 ## Autocut